Menu

 Agenda

 Topics are subject to change at the discretion of the instructor based on group interest and current environmental/honey bee behaviors observed.
-Don’t forget your veil for the beeyard each month.
+Don’t forget your veil for the beeyard each month beginning in April (weather permitting).

 6:00 pm – 9:00 pm